ilyakatz/data-migrate/README.md

 What's it do?
 -------------

-Data migrations are stored in db/data.
+Data migrations are stored in `db/data`.
 They act like schema migrations, except they should be reserved for data migrations.
 For instance, if you realize you need to titleize all yours titles, this is the place to do it.
 Running any of the provided rake tasks also creates a data schema table to mirror the usual schema migrations table to track all the goodness.

-Data migrations can be created at the same time as schema migrations, or independently.
-Database (db:) tasks have been added and extended to run on data migrations only, or in conjunction with the schema migration.
-For instance, `rake db:migrate:with_data` will run both schema and data migrations in the proper order.

-Note: If a data and schema migration share the same version number, schema gets precedence when migrating up.
-Data does down.

 Rails Support
 --------------------